AshrafGamalG3/Math-Quiz-App/README.md

 ## Design Patterns

-- Consider applying design patterns like MVVM (Model-View-ViewModel) to separate concerns and make your codebase more maintainable and testable.
+- applying design patterns like MVVM (Model-View-ViewModel) to separate concerns and make your codebase more maintainable and testable.